Brian-Pho/Textbook-Notes/_posts/books/2019-04-29-where-good-ideas-come-from.md

 - Human free-association is highly predictable.
 - A paradoxical truth about innovative ideas: good ideas are more likely to emerge in environments that contain a certain amount of noise and error.
 - Interesting, evolution has struck a balance between too much mutation and too much stability.
-- The explore and exploit tradeoff.
+- The explore-and-exploit tradeoff.
 The risk and reward tradeoff.
 - When the going gets tough, life tends to gravitate towards more innovative reproductive strategies.
 - Sex keeps the door to the adjacent possible open by just a crack, so that we can adapt to the changing pressures or opportunities of our environment.
 - The complicated relationship between accuracy and error, between signal and noise.